markvelous/bluejay-core/README.md

 To speed up development feedback loop, you should use a local blockchain during development.
 To setup the local blockchain environment:

-Go to the `contracts` directory by running `cd packages/contracts`.
+Run `cd packages/contracts` to go into the contract directory.

-Run the a local node using hardhat `hh node`.
-This assumes you have hardhat installed.
-Alternatively you can change `hh` to `npx hardhat`.
+Start a local node using `hh node` or `npx hardhat node`.

-Leave the terminal running and take note of the first private key printed on the console, you can use that on your browser's metamask account with the following settings:
+Leave the terminal with the local node running.

+Pick one of the private keys from the list and use it to create an account in Metamask.

+Next, create a custom RPC using the following network setting:

 - URL: http://localhost:8545
 - Chain ID: 31337

+In Metamask, go to `Settings > Advanced > Reset Account`, this will clear all previous transactions and reset the nonce to zero.
 ### Deploy the local stack

+Open a new terminal.
 Go to the `app-vault` directory by running `cd packages/app-vault`.

 Run the deployment script by running `npm run deploy:local:fresh`.
-This will deploy all the necessary contracts for the web app.
-You may find the deployed contract addresses in the file `packages/app-vault/src/fixtures/deployment/contracts.json`.
+This will deploy all the contracts for the app.
+You can find the list of these contract addresses in the file `packages/app-vault/src/fixtures/deployment/contracts.json`.

+Congratulations!
+You've just deployed all the smart contracts for Bluejay.Finance.

 ### Update the oracle price